ibm-cloud-docs/satellite/use-case.md

 ## Common use cases for {{site.data.keyword.satelliteshort}}
 {: #use-case-common}

-This use case is applicable to all industries.
+{{site.data.keyword.satelliteshort}} supports the following use case across all industries.
 {: shortdesc}

 ### Deploy {{site.data.keyword.redhat_openshift_notm}} environment as a managed service wherever it is needed